-Hiscock Radiation Belt Explorer (HRBE)
+Hiscock Radiation Belt Explorer - Explore-1 [PRIME]

 Mission Overview

 The Hiscock Radiation Belt Explorer (HRBE), named in honor of Dr. William A. Hiscock, founder of the Montana Space Grant Consortium, launched from Vandenberg Airforce Base in California on October 28, 2011.
-Formerly known as Explorer 1 [PRIME] (E1P), the Cubesat-class satellite was developed in the Space Science and Engineering Laboratory (SSEL) at Montana State University.
+Formerly known as Explore-1 [PRIME] (E1P), the Cubesat-class satellite was developed in the Space Science and Engineering Laboratory (SSEL) at Montana State University.

 Spacecraft Overview